 The Third Committee of the General Assembly at its seventy-second session, is chaired by H.E.
 Mr. Einar Gunnarsson (Iceland).

 The General Assembly allocates to the Third Committee, agenda items relating to a range of social, humanitarian affairs and human rights issues that affect people all over the world.

 As in previous sessions, an important part of the work of the Committee will focus on the examination of human rights questions, including reports of the special procedures of the Human Rights Council which was established in 2006.
-In October and November 2016, the Committee will hear and interact with over 50 special rapporteurs, independent experts, and chairs of working groups as mandated by the Human Rights Council.
+In October 2016, the Committee will hear and interact with special rapporteurs, independent experts, and chairs of working groups as mandated by the Human Rights Council.

 The Third Committee is expected to consider a similar number of draft resolutions during the present session of the General Assembly.

 In line with General Assembly resolution 66/246, the formal meetings of the Third Committee are webcast live on UN Web TV.
 Live coverage of the formal meetings is available in the six official languages of the United Nations, including the original language of the speaker.
 Past meetings of the session will also be available from the Committee's dedicated video archives.